Edit on GitHub Ask developers in the Community

 2Unused

-Information Type 12 - Request Identificaiton of Go device, versions
+Information Type 12 - Request Identification of Go device, versions

 Supported from protocol version 1.1.